pchinjr/family-cat-photos/README.md

 # Family Cat Photos

 Serverless backend for a private family photo sharing site focused on cat pictures.
-The MVP provides authenticated family members with presigned upload URLs, records photo metadata, and lists uploaded photos.
-It is deployed with AWS SAM using managed services to keep the footprint small.
+The MVP now includes a lightweight HTML interface for family members to sign in, upload photos with a simple form, and browse the shared gallery.
+The backend is still deployed with AWS SAM using managed services to keep the footprint small.

 ## Features
 - REST-style API fronted by API Gateway HTTP API.
+- Progressive HTML front end served from the root path (`/`) using the same Lambda handler.
 - Python AWS Lambda function that issues presigned S3 upload URLs, stores metadata in DynamoDB, and lists photos for a family.
 - S3 bucket with strict public access blocking for object storage.
 - DynamoDB table for photo metadata (family + photo composite key).